Swaim's Panacea

-Swaim's Panacea (also called Swaim's Celebrated Panacea) was an American patent medicine sold by William Swaim (1781–1846) of Philadelphia, starting in approximately 1820, with formulations still being sold into at least the 1920s.
-It was advertised to cure various diseases including scrofula, mercurial disease, deep-seated syphilis, rheumatism, sores, swellings, etc.
+Swaim's Panacea (also called Swaim's Celebrated Panacea) was an American patent medicine sold by William Swaim (1781–1846) of Philadelphia, starting in approximately 1820, with formulations still being sold into the 1920s.
+It was advertised to cure various diseases including scrofula, syphilis and rheumatism.

 History

 Swaim was originally a bookbinder, and the popular story went that he discovered the recipe on the page of a book he was binding at his New York shop.
 More likely he obtained the recipe from Dr. N.J.
 Quackinboss who had administered it to Swaim himself.
 Quackinboss was using a formulation previously published by a Dr. McNeven which originated from France, where a remedy called the "Rob de Laffecteur" invented by the French apothecary Pierre Boyveau was very popular.

 Swaim moved to Philadelphia and began to market his own version of the cure, at least by 1820, and perhaps as early as 1811.
-After getting permission to administer his concoction to some local asylum residents to alleged beneficial effect (and gathering numerous endorsements, including from local physicians), he was able to sell his product at high prices ($3 a bottle, a significant sum at the time), and became very wealthy with a net worth of approximately $500,000.
+After getting permission to administer his concoction to some local asylum residents to alleged beneficial effect (and gathering numerous endorsements,(2 August 1823).
+Medical Quackery - Swaim's Panacea, New York Evening Post, p.
+2,col. 4 (editorial questioning an article published in Philadelphia "tending to bring into discredit the Panacea", and defending "the efficacy of Mr. Swaim's discovery.") including from local physicians), he was able to sell his product at high prices ($3 a bottle, a significant sum at the time), and became very wealthy with a net worth of approximately $500,000.

-Swaim used a symbol of Hercules killing the Hydra in early advertisements of his product, which was being bottled in rectangular bottles by 1825, and in green cylindrical bottles by 1829.
-Swaim advertised heavily, and took advantage of developments in commercial lithography in the 1830s to advertise his concoction with a portrait of a woman named Nancy Linton, advertising her "actual appearance" after being cured, although this appearance still looks rather gruesome to modern eyes.
-The panacea contained mercury, and Linton's appearance appears to reflect signs of mercury poisoning.
-Mercuric chloride (called corrosive sublimate at the time) did have a prior history of being used to treat syphilis.
-Oil of wintergreen and sarsaparilla were primary ingredients of Swaim's product.
+Swaim used a symbol of Hercules killing the Hydra in early advertisements of his product, which was being sold in rectangular bottles by 1825, and in green cylindrical bottles by 1829.
+Swaim advertised heavily, and took advantage of developments in commercial lithography in the 1830s to advertise his concoction with a portrait of a woman named Nancy Linton, advertising her "actual appearance" after being cured.
+The panacea contained the undisclosed active ingredient mercury dichloride, as Linton's grotesque appearance appears to reflect signs of mercury poisoning.
+Mercury dichloride (called corrosive sublimate at the time) did have a prior history of being used to treat syphilis.
+Oil of wintergreen and sarsaparilla were also prominent ingredients of Swaim's product.